Massachusetts Court Records

 - Legal guardian or legal representative of the couple

-Can You Lookup Online Marriage Records For Free in Massachusetts
+Can You Lookup Online Marriage Records For Free in Massachusetts?

 Is Massachusetts a Common Law State for Marriage?